pankajkarman/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 The variables for the raw soil data are read from the namelist `INPUT_SOIL`.
-These variables are the path and the names of the raw data files and two switches to decide whether the FAO or the HWSD data should be used and if the deep soil data is desired or not.
+These variables are the path and the names of the raw data files and two switches to decide whether the FAO or the HWSD data should be used.
 The integer switch *isoil_data* determines the raw data and processing used: 1 for FAO, 2 for the HWSD data-set[^6] and 3 for the use of HWSD data with mapping to TERRA soil types.
-The switch to choose the production of deep soil information is a logical (only applicable to isoil_data=2).
 Additionally, the names of the buffer files are specified.
 Be aware that a change of the integer switch from FAO to HWSD requires also the manual replacement of the raw data file names in the namelist.